Gnauqoa/streaming-music-be/README.md

 1. **Clone the Repository:** Clone this repository to your local machine using `git clone`.

-2. **Install Dependencies:** Navigate to the project directory and install the dependencies using your preferred package manager.
-For example, if you're using npm, run `npm install`.
+2. **Install Dependencies:** Navigate to the project directory and install the dependencies using Bundler.
+Run `bundle install` to install all required gems.

 3. **Database Setup:** Set up the database required for the backend system.
 This may involve creating a new database instance, running migrations, and seeding initial data.
+You can use tools like ActiveRecord migrations and seeds to manage the database schema and data.

 4. **Environment Configuration:** Configure environment variables required for the backend.
 These variables may include database connection settings, API keys, and security parameters.
+You can use a tool like dotenv to manage environment variables.

 5. **Start the Server:** Once everything is set up, start the server using the appropriate command.
-For example, if you're using Node.js, run `npm start`.
+For example, if you're using Rack or Sinatra, run `rackup` or `ruby app.rb` respectively.

 ## Configuration